-These handbooks provide information needed to apply and prepare for the COHN and COHN-S examinations for the test beginning in March 2020.
+These handbooks provide information needed to apply and prepare for the COHN and COHN-S examinations.
 Please click on the images to download the handbooks.

 Each handbook includes the following: eligibility requirements, examination policies, examination application, test blueprint, core content areas, sample questions, and study references.
 Please retain this handbook after applying for the examination.
 It is extremely useful when studying for the examination.

 PLEASE NOTE: There are different education qualifications for the COHN and COHN-S examinations.
 HOWEVER, if you qualify for both examinations, just having a higher degree does not necessarily mean you should take the examination with the higher degree qualifications.
 Please review the examinations Blue Prints/Test Specifications in BOTH HANDBOOKS before deciding on which examination to take.
 It is HIGHLY RECOMMENDED that you choose the examination that fits your practice, not your level of education.

 What are some suggestions to prepare for the certification exam?

 Recently certified occupational health nurses identified these tips to prepare for the exam:

 - Begin a regular study plan about 6 months prior to when you plan to take the exam.

 - Most nurses studied 3-5 days a week and averaged 9 to 10 hours of studying a week